mspnp/performance-optimization/SynchronousIO/ReadMe.md

 You can use [Visual Studio Online](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx)  to load test your application.
+For details of the load testing strategy for this sample, see [Load Testing][Load Testing].

 For more realistic results, configure the user load to simulate bursts of traffic with periods of low usage between bursts of high usage.
 In order to raise and lower the